Skip to main content

 STAY COOL, KOBAYASHI-SAN!: A RIVER CITY RANSOM STORY was developed by Arc System Works.

 STAY COOL, KOBAYASHI-SAN!: A RIVER CITY RANSOM STORY has received neutral reviews from players and neutral reviews from critics.
-Most players disliked this game for its story.
+Most players liked this game for its humor but disliked it for its story.

 STAY COOL, KOBAYASHI-SAN!: A RIVER CITY RANSOM STORY is a single player game with multiplayer and local co-op support.

-Similar games include Double Dragon Gaiden: Rise Of The Dragons, River City Ransom: Underground, River City Girls 2, Teenage Mutant Ninja Turtles: Splintered Fate, BlazBlue Entropy Effect and others.
+Similar games include Double Dragon Gaiden: Rise Of The Dragons, River City Ransom: Underground, Teenage Mutant Ninja Turtles: Splintered Fate, BlazBlue Entropy Effect, River City Girls 2 and others.